 Nova Scotia has a little bit different speed limits than the rest of Canada.
 In Nova Scotia, you must drive 50 in all urban areas.
 The speed limits on highways are 80 km/h.
 The major difference you will find with Nova Scotia compared to other provinces is that you must drive 30 km/h in school zones.
-This speed limit is a fair amount less than some other provinces and, so you need to be careful of this.
+This speed limit is a fair amount less than some other provinces, so you need to be careful of this.
 Lower and higher speed limits can be allowed in Nova Scotia; however, these are the general speed limits that Nova Scotia abides by.

-Is Nova Scotia a Safe Place to Drive in?
+Is Nova Scotia a Safe Place to Drive-in?

 Determining how safe a place to drive in is a difficult task.
 It is important to look at the number of fatalities as well as the number of injuries that occur compared to the population of the province.
 The good news is, when looking at Nova Scotia statistics compared to the rest of Canada, Nova Scotia fairs relatively well.
 As of 2016, the province had just 5.6 fatalities per hundred thousand drivers.
 This ranked them fifth in the country for having the lowest fatalities.
-When it comes to injuries Nova Scotia though, they didn’t fare quite as well.
+When it comes to injuries in Nova Scotia though, it didn’t fare quite as well.
 Nova Scotia ranked 11th place in Canada for having the least injuries.
 Nova Scotia had a total average of 511.5 injuries per 100,000 people.
 Putting this into perspective, the lowest number of injuries was in Nunavut with a total of 134.1 injuries followed by the Northwest Territories with 183.1.